vipulnaik/diet-exercise-health/profile-information/health-profile.md

 All readings so far have involved fully nasal breathing patterns with all or almost all breaths at or near the tidal volume, i.e., no explicit exertion inhaling or exhaling during the breathing process.
+The act of breath-focused meditation may itself have slowed down and regularized my breath a little bit compared to what it is when not monitored, so my actual breathing rate may be 1 or 2 breaths per minute higher.

 My estimates may evolve as I get more readings in a wider range of circumstances.